joelpalmer/Scala-Problems/README.md

 sbt based Scala project.

 Solutions to several problems.

-Worksheets and ScalaTest tests as well.
+Worksheets and ScalaTest tests for mine.

+Worksheets only for built-ins

 ### Scala Problems and solutions todos: